faimaAbbasi/dt-semantic-drift-management/README.md

 npm install
 ```
 ### Usage and Examples
+Follow these steps to set-up digital twin and manage semantic drift systematically.

+#### 1. Digital Twin Set-up
 To set up the DT model-metamodel layer for the air quality use case with data, run the following file:
 ```bash
 cd model-metamodel-layer